LMauricius/ChakraL-experiment/Docs/src/content/2_Language_features/Expressions/Operators/Context_operators.md

 C = A & B
 ```

 Combines two operand contexts `A` and `B` into one result context `C`. `C` will have all descriptions of `A` and `B`.

 If a member of the same name is found in both operands `A` and `B`, the result context `C` will have one member of that name with the required type of the left operand `A` and the starting assigned data of the right operand `B`.
-In that case, `B`'s member value must satisfy the required trait of `A`'s member value.
+In that case, `B`'s member value must satisfy the required trait of `A`'s member value and `B`'s member value's access specifiers must be the same as' `A`'s member value's access specifiers.
 In such a situation we say that `A`'s member value was overriden by `B`'s.

 ```{.chakral caption="Example of combination"}
 A def: